 Extreme desert heat can take quite a toll on your air conditioner.
 You can spare little time without a working AC when the temperature is 100+ degrees Fahrenheit.
-But there are many steps you can take to ensure your system is ready for the summer heat in Phoenix.
-We will now explore these steps and how an AC tune up can help.
+But there are many steps you can take to ensure your system is ready forthe summer heat in Phoenix.
+We will now explore a few of these.

 Recognize the Signs of Trouble